Dront/snake/README.md

 ## TODO:

-New fruit may appear just under the snake.
-Fix.

 A few fruits shall appear on field at the same time.

 Use some nice pictures instead of those creepy colored rectangles.